for publicity or business inquiries: email@example.com

 for questions or just to say hi: firstname.lastname@example.org

-edit: i sincerely apologize for any emails that i miss or don't have time to respond to. please don't think that i don't appreciate the kind words. they're the best part of my day. thank you so much.
+edit: i sincerely apologize for anything that i miss or don't have time to respond to. please don't think that i don't appreciate the kind words. they're the best part of my day. thank you so much.

 when i was young, about nine or ten years old, i discovered sound recorder on the old windows 98 computer that i shared with my siblings. you probably remember sound recorder, it was extremely simple. you could record, playback, speed up, slow down, and reverse audio. i called my brother into our room, and with him standing behind me i played him a short sound clip. it was a hissy, low quality recording of my own voice, "look what i figured out how to do".